 You can keep this bark in an airtight container, either in the fridge or at room temperature.
 If you store it correctly, it should last for up to 3 weeks!

-Yes, you can make white or milk chocolate bark with almonds by simply swapping the chocolate for dairy-free versions in equal amounts.
-Using dairy-free chocolate would also make it vegan-friendly.
+Yes, you can do this by simply swapping the chocolate for dairy-free versions in equal amounts.
+Using dairy-free chocolate would also make it vegan-friendly in most cases.

 That's all for now.
-I hope you have fun making this milk and white chocolate bark with almonds.
+I hope you have fun making this milk and white chocolate almond bark.
 If you try the recipe, please leave a comment to let me know how it goes.
 Enjoy!

 Milk & White Chocolate Almond Bark